-E. OTHER ASSESSMENT REOUIREMENTS
+E.OTHER ASSESSMENT REOUIREMENTS

-- 1. At least seventy percent (70%) of learners must have a valid matched pair of pre-/post-tests for the fiscal year. - 2.
-Local programs are required to keep the originals of supporting documentation for all assessment scores in the learner's file and maintain the file in hard copy or electronic form for a minimum of three (3) years from the date of submission of the fiscal year's annual financial report not the end of the grant period. - 3.
-All learner records shall be secured in locked files.
-With the increased concern about identity theft, sensitivity to the availability of personal information, and legal requirements as reflected in the Family Educational Rights and Privacy Act (FERPA) it is extremely important that programs maintain strict adherence to data security issues.
+- 1. For Title II programs, at least seventy percent (70%) of learners must have a valid matched pair of pre-/post- tests for the fiscal year. - 2.
+In accordance with the Code of Federal Regulations, Maryland requires participating programs to retain assessment records in the learner's file and maintain the file in hard copy or electronic form for at least three years following the date on which the final cost report charged to a program year's allotment is submitted, or until all audit and litigation issues are resolved, whichever is later.
+If any litigation, claim, or audit is started before the expiration of the three-year period, the records then must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action has been taken.

-Intake and assessment forms, LACES paperwork, and other documents that may contain information such as learners' Social Security numbers should be shredded or otherwise appropriately destroyed after the three year storage time limit.
+3. All learner records shall be secured in locked files.
+With the increased concern about identity theft, sensitivity to the availability of personal information, and legal requirements as reflected in the Family Educational Rights and Privacy Act (FERPA) it is extremely important that programs maintain strict adherence to data security issues Intake and assessment forms, related paperwork, and other documents that may contain information such as learners' Social Security numbers should be shredded or otherwise appropriately destroyed after the three year storage time limit.

-F. ACCOMMODATIONS FOR DISABILITIES OR OTHER SPECIAL NEEDS
+F.ACCOMMODATIONS FOR DISABILITIES OR OTHER SPECIAL NEEDS